sydneylin12/PR-Cam/README.md

   - I have updated the "Video Saved" notification to display if the app has saved with an error.
 Currently working to fix this bug.
 Reinstalling the app could be a potential solution as well.
   - The videos could be too short.
   - The app could be missing privacy settings
+* There are 2 recordings when trimming
+  - I am working on an update to overwrite the recording instead of saving it again as a seperate trimmed recording.
+* The timer label is incorrect after one minute
+  - Also working on an update to fix this issue.